- HOME

 -Distribution and collection of the supply chain code of conduct and pledge forms

-In order to promote respect for human rights and environmental considerations in the supply chain, we ask suppliers who handle original products (PB/OEM) to submit a written pledge that they comply with the "PPIH group sustainable procurement policy" and the "PPIH group supply chain code of conduct".
-In addition, we ask all new suppliers to submit a written pledge before commencing transactions, regardless of whether they are dealing with original products or not.
+In order to promote respect for human rights and environmental considerations in the supply chain, we ask suppliers who handle PB/OEM products to submit a written pledge that they comply with the "PPIH group sustainable procurement policy" and the "PPIH group supply chain code of conduct".
+In addition, we ask all new suppliers to submit a written pledge before commencing transactions, regardless of whether they are dealing with PB/OEM products or not.

 -Briefing sessions